Self-induced heterogeneity in deeply supercooled liquids

-We introduce three measures, $(\Delta V, B, \chi)$, for these fluctuations.
-For each sample, $\Delta V$ is the critical value of the field needed for the function $V_\alpha(Q) - \Delta V Q$ to have two minima of the same height, see Fig.~\ref{fig:FP2}(b).
-This represents the critical field to induce a discontinuous transition between high and low $Q$ phases; $B$ is the barrier separating the two minima, see Fig.~\ref{fig:FP2}(b); the susceptibility $\chi$ is the variance of overlap fluctuations at coexistence.
-Scatter plots reveal that these three quantities are strongly correlated (see $B$ vs. $\chi$ in Fig.~\ref{fig:FP2}(c)), and all capture well local fluctuations of the FP free energy.
+To start quantifying these observations, we introduce three measures: $(\Delta V, B, \chi)$.
+For each sample, $\Delta V$ is the critical value of the field needed for the function $V_\alpha(Q) - \Delta V Q$ to have two minima of the same height [see Fig.~\ref{fig:FP2}(b)], and thus to induce a discontinuous transition between high and low $Q$ phases; $B$ is the barrier separating the two minima, see Fig.~\ref{fig:FP2}(b); the susceptibility $\chi$ is the variance of overlap fluctuations at coexistence.
+Scatter plots reveal that these three quantities are strongly correlated [for instance $B$ vs. $\chi$ in Fig.~\ref{fig:FP2}(c)], and thus they describe well local fluctuations of the FP free energy.
 The histograms in Figs.~\ref{fig:FP2}(d-f) show the evolution of these fluctuations over a broad range of pressures.
-As anticipated, there is considerable overlap between the distributions measured at well separated state points.
-These fluctuations represent a coarse-grained, agnostic, non-mechanical measure of the thermodynamic stability of the local particle packing, with no reference to the potential energy landscape~\cite{la2006relation} (which is not appropriate for hard spheres anyway).
-These results also confirm the central role played by self-induced disorder in the thermodynamics of supercooled liquids, thus reinforcing analogies with random field Ising models~\cite{biroli2014random,doi:10.1063/1.3009827,berthier2015evidence,biroli2018random,guiselin2020random}.
+There is considerable overlap between the distributions measured at well separated state points, reflecting the large amount of disorder in supercooled liquids.
+These fluctuations represent a coarse-grained, agnostic, non-mechanical measure of the thermodynamic stability of the local particle packing, with no reference to a potential energy landscape~\cite{la2006relation} (which is not appropriate for hard spheres anyway).
+These results also confirm and quantify the central role played by self-induced disorder in the thermodynamics of supercooled liquids, thus reinforcing analogies with random field Ising models~\cite{biroli2014random,doi:10.1063/1.3009827,berthier2015evidence,biroli2018random,guiselin2020random}.